 Principal's Message

 District & School Profile

 Local Control Accountability Plan (LCAP)

 Parent Involvement

 Student Achievement

 School Facilities & Safety

 Classroom Environment

 Curriculum & Instruction

 Professional Staff

+College Preparation & Work Readiness

+District Expenditures

 SARC Data & Access

 The statistical information disclosed in this report was obtained from the California Department of Education and the Beverly Hills Unified School District.
 At the time of publication, this report met all SARC-related state and federal requirements using the most current data available.
-Instructional materials data and the school facilities documentation referred to in this report were acquired in November 2016.
+Instructional materials data was acquired in November 2017 and the school facilities documentation referred to in this report were acquired in February 2018.